kvk-code/CST-463-Web-Programming/Programming_Questions_Javascript_PHP.md

 ### Question 5: Control Statements Demo
 Write JavaScript code demonstrating:

-- if-else statements for grade calculation (A, B, C, D, F)
+#### a) If-Else Statements for Grade Calculation (A, B, C, D, F)
-- for loop for displaying number sequences
-- while loop for user input validation
-- switch statement for menu selection (calculator operations)
+Prompt the user for a numeric grade (0–100), validate input, and display the corresponding letter grade:
+- A: 90–100
+- B: 80–89
+- C: 70–79
+- D: 60–69
+- F: below 60

+#### b) For Loop for Displaying Number Sequences
+Use a for loop to display numbers from 1 to 10 (or any specified range) in sequence, separated by spaces or in a list format.

+#### c) While Loop for User Input Validation
+Continuously prompt the user to enter a positive integer.
+If the input is invalid (not a number or not positive), repeat the prompt until valid input is received, then display the accepted value.

+#### d) Switch Statement for Menu Selection (Calculator Operations)
+Show a menu with prompt: "Choose operation: 1-Add, 2-Subtract, 3-Multiply, 4-Divide".
+Accept user choice, prompt for two numbers, and perform the selected operation using a switch statement.
+Display the result or an error message for invalid choices.

 ### Question 6: Square Display Program
 Write a JavaScript program that: